codein/codein.github.io/v3/content/blog/resume.md

 + Performing market research and present quantitative analyses of healthcare claims and external databases for historical analysis and trend forecasting.
 + Researched and delivered Proof Of Concept(POC) implementations that explain key technologies.
 + Transitioned Pilot/POC applications to DevOps team for ongoing development and lifecycle management.
++ Developed over 20 applications to collect data via django webforms.
++ Developed automated UI tests and UI automation jobs using Selenium.
++ Developed ML algorithms to project KPIs(ex. revenue, volumes)
++ Developed a unified API to pull KPIs for various enterprise entities(ex. facility, serviceline, clinic, provider etc.) using python tornado web server.
 + Analyzed and implemented intelligent caching to reduce application load times and run time for data jobs.
++ Developed an web application to pull data from above API to render dashboards and other data visualizations using angular.js, coffeescript, d3.js and other javascript libraries.
++ Configured and maintain nginx servers to act as SSL endpoint, load balancer and serve web applications.
++ Configured and apply linux command line tools to maintain prod servers using tmux, cron, systemd, bash etc.
++ Developed and implemented authentication module to access control of API endpoints using django.

 #### 2016
 (SQL, Tableau, python, scikit-learn, django)
-+ Developed readmission prediction models using scikit-learn to assist health care providers in advancing our Population Health Initiatives.
++ Developed applications to assist health care providers in advancing our Population Health Initiatives.
++ Built and deployed machine learning models to predict patient readmissions using scikit-learn, pandas, numpy etc.
-+ Developed near real-time actionable notifications for our care-coordination team.
++ Developed near real-time actionable notifications to our care-coordination team.
 + Created several tableau dashboards to surface key information for decision makers at all levels of the organization.
 + Work with fellow developers using agile development practices, and continually improving development methods with the goal of automating the build, integration, deployment and monitoring of jobs and Machine Learning(ML) pipelines.
 + Designed and implemented generic parallelized data integration tools to handle ETL jobs.
 + Deployed ML tools and encouraged their adoption across the company.
++ Integrated and maintained over 85 data pipelines from EMR systems, external data sources, flat files etc.

 #### 2015
 Business Analytics (SQL, Tableau, SSIS)
 + Lead the business analytics team in developing an in-house EDW.
-+ Mentor the team to incorporate best practices for software development (version control, testing, automation etc.)
++ Mentor the team to incorporate best practices for software development (GIT version control, testing, automation etc.)
 + Architect the data pipelines and underlying process to integrated data from all major business units into EDW.
 + Improved EDW architecture and performance.
 + Work with data source domain experts, who understand the value potential for their data, collaborate to harvest, land and prepare that data at scale.